JaceDeane/pokeRGBplus/TO DO.md

 - Create unique Gen II-styled arrangements of the original Gen I music tracks

 - Implement a unique animation for the Ghost upon battle start, like other Pokémon

+TRADES:

+- Update the DVs/IVs for the Trade Pokémon

+- Have the traded Jynx, LOLA, hold a LOVELY_MAIL if possible

+- Re-add trade dialogue more similar to RBY's

+	- 5th DialogueSet: "Evolution"

 ## !
 Bugs: !